charczuk/cron-test/README.md

-# cron-test
+# Testing Python Cron-Jobs on GitHub
-Test scheduling Python Script on GitHub.
+CSV is created every hour that contains data and time it was run.

 <ul>
   <li>test.py:  script to get current date/time and export to CSV.</li>